 Far too many people come to Byron Bay and miss out on experiencing the true spirit of what makes this special place so magical and unique.

 And that’s a big shame.

-Because there’s so much more to Byron bay than just the Lighthouse, celebrity spotting and Yoga classes.
+Because there’s so much more to Byron than just walking up to the Lighthouse, celebrity spotting and Yoga classes in overpriced activewear.

 As a proud Arakwal Bundjalung custodian (that’s the Country you will be on), Delta Kay is committed to working in genuine partnership with the local community to promote awareness, understanding and mutual respect between Aboriginal and non-Aboriginal people.

-Born out of a desire to make positive change through story, Delta will share the significance and local history of the land as you walk together amongst the lush beauty at Cape Byron or Broken Head on these special small-group tours.
+Born out of a desire to make positive, transformational change through story, Delta will share the significance and local history of the land as you walk together amongst the lush beauty at Cape Byron or Broken Head on these special small-group tours.

-You’ll have the opportunity to learn some Bundjalung language along the 2-hour guided walks through some of Byron Bay’s most spectacular scenery, as well as all about bush tucker (food), natural medicine, tools, weapons and artefacts.
+You’ll have the opportunity to learn some Bundjalung language along the 2-hour guided walks through some of Byron Bay’s most spectacular scenery, as well as find out the facts behind bush tucker (food), natural medicine, tools, weapons and artefacts.